Our Response to COVID-19

 FOR URGENT QUESTIONS OR CONCERNS PLEASE EMAIL FAMILYINFO@HCHNJ.ORG.

-How is the Home managing the COVID-19 pandemic?
+How is the Home managing the COVID-19 pandemic overall?

-Given the severity of the global pandemic, it is imperative that we work together with community leaders and industry allies.
+Given the global pandemic is still ongoing, it is imperative that we work together with community leaders and industry allies both now and in the future.
 All along, we have been in constant communication with public health authorities and industry experts, including:

 - Centers for Disease Control & Prevention (CDC)